-"Hazing" will be defined for purposes of this policy as performing any act(s) or coercing another/others, including the victim(s), to perform any act(s) of initiation or membership into any class(es), group(s), or organization(s) that causes or creates a risk of causing mental, emotional, or physical harm.
-Permission, consent, or assumption of risk by an individual subjected to hazing shall not lessen the prohibitions contained in this policy.
-The term hazing includes, but is not limited to:
+Hazing means performing any act(s) or coercing another/others, including the victim(s), to perform any act(s) of initiation or membership into any class(es), group(s), or organization(s) that causes or creates a risk of causing mental, emotional, or physical harm.
+Permission, consent, or assumption of risk by an individual subjected to hazing shall not lessen the prohibitions contained in this Policy.